Want to start an Amazon delivery business? What to know

 NEW YORK — Amazon wants you to deliver its packages for them.

 The online retailer launched a new program this week that helps people in the United States start their own businesses delivering Amazon packages.
-The move gives Amazon another way to ship its packages to shoppers, instead of relying on UPS, FedEx and other package delivery services.
+The move gives Amazon another way to ship its packages to shoppers besides relying on UPS, FedEx and other package delivery services.

-Amazon.com Inc. says the costs to start a delivery business begin at $10,000, and those created under the program would operate 20 to 40 vans and employ between 40 and 100 people.
+Amazon.com Inc. says startup costs begin at $10,000, and the businesses created under the program would operate 20 to 40 vans and employ between 40 and 100 people.

 Here’s what else to know: